derberg/orkasai/README.md

 - **Collective Success**: Achieving goals no single orca could accomplish alone

 OrcasAI applies these principles to AI agent coordination, where each "agent" has specialized skills and works together with others in the pod to accomplish complex tasks.

-## 🙏 Credits

-This project is built on top of [CrewAI](https://crewai.com/), an excellent open-source framework for orchestrating role-playing, autonomous AI agents.
-CrewAI provides the core agent coordination capabilities, while OrcasAI adds a simplified YAML-based configuration layer.